National Dish of Slovenia Belokranjska Povitica

 - Trim and discard any thick edges, then allow to rest for fifteen (0:15) minutes before spreading the filling.

 For the Filling

-- Use a hand mixer to incorporate the eggs and either salt (for savory version) or sugar (for sweet version).
+- Use a hand mixer to incorporate the eggs and either salt (for the savory version) or sugar (for the sweet version).

-- Mix until thick and creamy, then add raisins (for sweet version) or pork cracklings (for savory version).
+- Mix until thick and creamy, then add raisins (for the sweet version) or pork cracklings (for the savory version).

 - Divide the filling and spread it evenly onto each of the stretched dough rectangles.